Helpful information for apprentices

 I have received a termination or Reduction of force slip from my contractor.
 What now?

-You need to call the Utah Electrical Training Alliance as soon as you receive the slip.
+If you receive a slip, please contact the Utah Electrical Training Alliance as soon as possible.

-If you receive it on a Friday, call first thing on Monday and talk with someone in the office.
+If the slip arrives on a Friday, be sure to call first thing on Monday morning and speak directly with someone in the office.

 How do I change my contact information?